wwoo/tf_face/README.md

 Train the model locally.
 Make sure to specify the correct number of training classes (`--num_classes`) and number of samples in your validation set (`--valid_batch_size`).
 This will differ depending on the number of files you've downloaded and how the data has been divided.

 Check the training source for other flags you can specify.

+### Training a model to serve using TensorFlow Serving

 ```
 $> cd tf
 $> gcloud beta ml local train --package-path=pubfig_export --module-name=pubfig_export.export \